physimals/asl-docs/basil.rst

 Arterial Spin Labeling (ASL) MRI is a non-invasive method for the quantification of perfusion.
-Analysis of ASL data typically requires the inversion of a kinetic model of label inflow along with a separate calculation of the equilibrium magnetization of arterial blood.
-The BASIL toolbox provides a means to do this based on Bayeisan inference principles.
-The method was orginally developed for multi delay (inversion time) data where it can be used to greatest effect, but is also sufficiently fleixble to deal with the widely used single delay form of acquisition.
+Analysis of ASL data typically requires the inversion of a kinetic model of labeled blood-water inflow along with a separate calculation of the equilibrium magnetization of arterial blood.
+The BASIL toolbox provides the tools to do this based on Bayeisan inference principles.
+The toolbox was orginally developed for multi delay (inversion time) data where it can be used to greatest effect, but is also sufficiently fleixble to deal with the widely used single delay form of acquisition.

-If you have resting ASL data with only a single inversion time then you can still use the tools in BASIL for perfusion quantification.
-If you want to perform analysis of a functional experiment with ASL data, i.e. one where you want to use a GLM, then you should consult the perfusion section of `FEAT <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide>`_,
+If you want to
+perform analysis of a functional experiment with ASL data, i.e. one where you want to use a GLM, then you should consult the perfusion section of `FEAT <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide>`_,